 You are going to need graham crackers for the base.
-I got some from the US because I really really love graham crackers but if you don’t have any handy, go with digestive biscuits, marie biscuits, or even Oreos.
+I got some from the US because I really love graham crackers but if you don’t have any handy, go with digestive biscuits, Marie biscuits, or even Oreos.

 Give them a whiz in your food processor to turn into crumbs.
 You can even put them into a ziplock and use a rolling pin to smash them into small pieces.
 I always take the easy way out, especially when the end result won’t show much difference anyway.